pollfish/docs/s2s.md

 #### Server-to-Server postback call for survey completion

-You can set a Server-to-Server postback call through Pollfish developer dashboard, in your app's page.
-This call will be fired on every survey completion through your app.
+You can set a Server-to-Server webhook URL through Pollfish developer dashboard, in your app's page.
+On every survey completion through your app an HTTP GET request will be made using that URL.

 <img src="https://storage.googleapis.com/pollfish-images/s2s_dashboard_o.png">